rbaihis/Honitoring-Healio/metrics/ReadMe.md

 - **Zabbix is best for:** Traditional IT infrastructure, SNMP-based monitoring, and enterprise networks.
 - **Netdata is best for:** Lightweight real-time monitoring with minimal setup.

-## Summary
-- **Prometheus is best for:** Cloud-native environments, time-series monitoring, and Kubernetes.
-- **Zabbix is best for:** Traditional IT infrastructure, SNMP-based monitoring, and enterprise networks.
-- **Netdata is best for:** Lightweight real-time monitoring with minimal setup.

 ## Analogy of Chosen Tools
 ![Prometheus Analogy](attatchments/analogy_prometheus.png)